syndrome5/KpOpcUA/README.md

  - Only Logic is working.
  - The form is not working, you must specify manually items in config files (KpOpcUA_061.xml & OpcUADemo.tbl) & in "Input Channels" in database.
    Ctrl+F "= null;//" to know the lines must be updated/adapted to this version of OPC UA DLLs (Core/Configuration/Client 1.3.352.10)
+ - Work with non-encrypted certificate.
+Must be tested with other type of certs